 Conclusion

 The worldwide effort to create better school environments depends on ending the practice of ignoring teacher mental health issues.
-Schools need to focus on stress root causes including excessive workloads and insufficient support to take meaningful actions for educator well-being improvement.
+Schools need to focus on the root causes of stress, including excessive workloads and insufficient support, to take meaningful actions to improve educator well-being.

-Mindfulness practices combined with administrative support systems and peer networks create substantial reductions in teacher burnout while improving their job satisfaction.
-Systemic policy adjustments are vital to create lasting solutions which will benefit both teaching professionals and their students.
+Mindfulness practices, combined with administrative support systems and peer networks, lead to substantial reductions in teacher burnout and improvements in job satisfaction.
+Systemic policy adjustments are vital to create lasting solutions that will benefit both teaching professionals and their students.

-Teacher mental health prioritization supports both individual teachers and ensures the preservation of educational quality across the board.
-Teachers who maintain mental and emotional well-being become more capable of inspiring students and building educational spaces that drive development across the board.
+Teacher mental health prioritization supports both individual teachers and maintains educational quality across the board.
+Teachers who maintain mental and emotional well-being are better able to inspire students and create educational spaces that foster development across the board.